dinali/Strandings911/README.md

 ARAMammalPreload.m  -- create new species; I added the meta data information about the new species such as the Family; ToDO: add the descriptions, I didn't have all the details for the new ones

 ARAReportViewController -- created a pList and added ALL the old and new locations.
 TODO: check for accuracy especially states such as Massachusetts which has three sub-areas - phone and state full name may be wrong.
 I don't know how the placemarks returns locations such as Massachusetts_Central?
 Is the "debug phone number" still necessary?
-I left it in.
+I wasn't sure how to use it, so I included it in every state.
+It would be better to remove it so that the .pList is shorter.